 3. Implement a Quality and Risk Management System

-The MDR says manufacturers must have quality and risk management systems, and ISO 13485:2016 covers both requirements at once.
+The MDR requires manufacturers to have quality and risk management systems.

-Furthermore, a QMS software solution like SimplerQMS can streamline and automate many aspects of quality management, from document control, and change management to training, audits, suppliers, non-conformances, CAPAs, and more.
+A QMS software solution like SimplerQMS can streamline and automate many aspects of quality management, from document control and change management to training, audits, suppliers, non-conformances, CAPAs, and more.

 4. Prepare Technical Documentation

-Technical documentation, also known as medical device technical files, contains detailed information regarding your medical device that proves conformity with the MDR.
+Technical documentation, also known as medical device technical files, contains detailed information regarding your medical device lifecycle and is a requirement of MDR.

-A crucial document is the Design Control or Design Dossier, which contains information about a device’s physical characteristics and construction.
-It must prove the medical device was manufactured in the best way possible to minimize the risk of injuries or accidents.
+A crucial process is the Design Control or Design Dossier, which contains information about a device’s physical characteristics and construction.
+It must prove that the medical device was designed in the best way possible to minimize the risk of injuries or accidents.